 - Visualizations created in R or Python via the integration cannot be imported directly into Tableau; however, the image files of the visualizations or URLs pointing to them can be used in the Tableau dashboards.

-Listen to the recording of the webinar I hosted, Advanced Analytics in Tableau: Use the Force!, in which I reviewed the material in this blog, real-world case studies and more.
+Listen to the on-demand webinar I hosted, Advanced Analytics in Tableau: Use the Force!, in which I reviewed the material in this blog, real-world case studies and more.